|Missed a Chapter?||Content Warnings|

 One look at her cufflinks, Ryan’s little present to celebrate the agentification outcome, centred her, and with more courage than she really felt, she walked into the manor, trying to be ready for whatever outcome came.

 It could only truly go so bad.
-There was an upper bounding box on how shit it could be, and that was a comfort – at least when she held the fact in her mind.
+There was an upper limit on how shit it could be, and that was a comfort – at least when she held that fact in her mind.

 The rest of the time, it was really easy to spiral into paranoid scenarios.

 As Jane’s son Alejandro had put it, a docent was there to basically be her “senpai”.
 Someone who had been through the process before, someone who was more of a peer than a superior, so that certain questions would be less awkward.

 If things went to plan, she’d be meeting a new, long-immortal-life friend, who would tell her that it was normal to sneeze out of one nostril every other Tuesday, but only if there was a full moon.